 I keep my thread up on my sewing desk and I always keep every color on-hand.
 If I run out I make a note and pick up another spool the next time Jo-Anns has a 50% thread sale.
 It really saves me a lot of hassle to have any color I might need (or close enough) at home.
 And yes I like to sort by color although looking at this there are a few runaways 🙂

-My sewing desk also has a few cubbies and I use one to store all of the projects I’m currently working on.
+My sewing desk also has a few cubbies and I use one for fabric organization to store all of the projects I’m currently working on.
 Items I don’t use frequently (more upcycles, my Cricut, scrapbook paper, etc.) are stored in the bottom cubbies.
 I keep my scissors, tape, seam rippers, etc. in the little drawers and other frequent use items in the little black shelving unit on my desk-top.

-It was a huge under-taking to get it all set up but I love it!
+It was a huge under-taking to get all the fabric organization set up but I love it!
 Everything has stayed right where it belongs for over 6 months now which I think is a good sign that this system will continue to work well for me 🙂 I’ve had many other systems in the past and they all failed miserably so I’m glad to have something that works!